-Our school processes personal data relating to parents, pupils, staff, governors, visitors and others, and therefore is a data controller.
+Our school processes personal data relating to parents, pupils, staff, governors, visitor's and others, and therefore is a data controller.

-The school is registered as a data controller with the ICO and will renew this registration annually or as otherwise legally required.
+The school is registered with the ICO and has paid its data protection fee to the ICO, as legally required.